 System of Care is an approach that has been used across the country since the mid-1980s.
 In Indiana, the System of Care model is organized through the Division of Mental Health and Addiction, and it is a state priority to assist communities in adopting the strategy for reaching Hoosiers in need of behavioral and mental health services.

 Working through the Hancock Health Network, Amanda Hinkle RD, CHW is the point of contact for Hancock County’s System of Care, and she also serves as the Healthy Community Manager for Healthy365.
 As she explains, “System of Care is a way for key stakeholders, including youth and family, to come together once a month to talk about services available and what gaps in services we might have, specifically around mental health and substance use prevention and intervention.”

 Who is involved in the System of Care?

 During monthly System of Care meetings, numerous Hancock County agencies discuss how we can work together to remove barriers for services and implement new strategies that allow residents full access to whatever support or treatments they may need.
-Service providers who attend System of Care meetings can include healthcare, mental health providers, substance use treatment providers, education and early childhood, law enforcement, faith communities like our Congregational Network, developmental disability, child welfare and juvenile justice, senior services, first responders, and local government, nonprofits and businesses.
+Service providers who attend System of Care meetings can include healthcare, mental health providers, substance use treatment providers, education and early childhood, law enforcement, faith communities, developmental disability, child welfare and juvenile justice, senior services, first responders, and local government, nonprofits and businesses.

 When did the Hancock County System of Care begin?